ggoldammer/CLIri-Bot/README.md

 ## How to Use CLIri Bot

-[CLICK HERE TO VIEW A VIDEO DEMONSTRATION OF THE WORKING APP.] (https://github.com/ggoldammer/CLIri-Bot/blob/master/Liri%20Bot%20Demo.webm)
+(CLICK HERE TO VIEW A VIDEO DEMONSTRATION OF THE WORKING APP.): https://github.com/ggoldammer/CLIri-Bot/blob/master/Liri%20Bot%20Demo.webm

 1. Make sure to clone this repo.